reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/Criticisms/Descriptivism.md

 Perhaps this is actually a disagreement in beliefs about each agent's idealized attitudes, where idealized attitudes are assumed to be convergent.
 But ethical disagreement can persist despite agreement about the beliefs of everyone's fully rational, fully informed attitudes.
 This is not the case with something like think art, humor, taste, etc.
+This is because ethical judgments have a *prescriptive* aspect in that they are meant to guide the behavior of other agents.
+Such prescriptions cannot *both* be actualized when they conflict.

 #### Splitting descriptivism and non-descriptivism.